PickStars308/GlassSteps/README.md

 # GlassSteps Mod

-A mod that adds glass steps to Minecraft.
+A mod that adds glass slab to Minecraft.

 ## Function
-- Add clear glass steps
+- Add clear glass slab
 - Available through synthesis
 - Completely transparent and does not block light